raldblox/meetred/apps/browser-extension/README.md

 ## Features

-- Boots the shared libp2p node and persists the identity key inside the extension storage.
+- Boots its own libp2p node so it can stay online even when the Next.js app is closed.
+- Reads the active web-app peer ID (when a tab is open) so invites always point to the main host.
-- Quick actions to rotate, back up, or restore the identity so it matches the web app.
+- Quick actions to rotate, back up, or restore the extension identity.
 - Stream tools: copy the `/stream/:peerId` link, open the lobby, or broadcast a `stream_invite` to the public chat topic.
 - Live presence list sourced from connections, pubsub subscribers, and recently seen peers.
 - CTA to open the full Metered experience in a tab when you need the full chat UI.